 Should I spend more on a dream kitchen?

-You’ve decided that 2017 is the year that your long-planned kitchen renovation project gets under way.
 Style-wise you know exactly what you’re after, with piles of scribbled-on interiors mags, Pinterest boards and Instagram #KitchenGoals informing your plans.

-Savvy and sophisticated design ideas
+Savvy design ideas it’s worth spending on

 - Taller wall cabinets that make use of high ceilings and create more storage space